uyenbhku/CS231_ImageProcessingProject/README.md

 ## Instructions:
-Requirements: MediaPipe, Pygame, OpenCV, NumPy
+Requirements: Python3, MediaPipe, Pygame, OpenCV, NumPy

-Run `python main.py` to execute the code. \
+Step 1: Execute the code `python main.py`. \
+Step 2:
-Press 1 to turn on mouth filter. \
+- Press 1 to turn on mouth filter.
-Press 2 to turn on pose filter. \
+- Press 2 to turn on pose filter.
-Press 3 to turn on hand filter.
+- Press 3 to turn on hand filter.
+- Press ESC to terminate the program.

 ## Repository tree
 ```bash